MahmoudMontser/MahmoudMontser/README.md

 ## 👋 About Me

 Hello!
 I'm Mahmoud Montser, an innovative Software Engineer with expertise in **Cloud Integration**, **API Development**, and **Full-Stack Development**.
-I have a strong passion for solving complex problems and am always looking to contribute to impactful projects.
+I am passionate about solving complex problems and always want to contribute to impactful projects.

 ## 📝 Curriculum Vitae